 Fishermen and scuba divers have at least one thing in common: they like to go where the fish are.
 But because their goals are very different, policymakers are often challenged to balance their competing interests.
 Divers worry fishermen will scoop up all the scenery, and fishermen worry divers will push them out of fertile fishing grounds.

 As with many issues surrounding shared resources and territory, policy decisions often hinge on economics: who brings in more to the economy and who will suffer the greatest economic impact of a policy change?
 But the economics of fishing on the oceans are fuzzy.
-So scientists have recently turned to Global Fishing Watch to answer questions about how much fish are being caught where, and the economic impacts of creating a marine protected area in the Eastern Tropical Pacific.
+So scientists have recently turned to Global Fishing Watch to answer questions about how much fish is being caught where, and the economic impacts of creating a marine protected area in the Eastern Tropical Pacific.

 About 500 miles southwest of Cabo San Lucas, Mexico, the Revillagigedo Archipelago (A.K.A.
 Socorro Islands) is home to an abundance of resident giant oceanic manta rays, sharks and other large ocean fish.
 The diversity and abundance draws divers and snorkelers from around the world and underpins a tourism industry worth an estimated $14 million US dollars to the Mexican economy every year.